HazeDT/SGWN/README.md

 # Note
 In SGWN, the spectral graph wavelet convolutional (SGWConv) layer is established upon the spectral graph wavelet transform, which can decompose a graph signal into scaling function coefficients and spectral graph wavelet coefficients.
 With the help of SGWConv, SGWN is able to prevent the over-smoothing problem caused by long-range low-pass filtering, by simultaneously extracting low-pass and band-pass features.
 Furthermore, to speed up the computation of SGWN, the scaling kernel function and graph wavelet kernel function in SGWConv are approximated by the Chebyshev polynomials. .
+# sample data
+The data for running this code can be found in [PHMGNNBenchmark](https://github.com/HazeDT/PHMGNNBenchmark)

 # Implementation
 python ./SGWM/train_graph.py --model_name SGWN  --checkpoint_dir ./results/   --data_name XJTUSpurgearKnn --data_dir ./data/XJTU_Spurgear --per_node 10 --s 2 --n 2